RaviAmane/SOR-API/README.md

 - Use of built in aspects of the HTTP protocol (status codes, headers, etc.).
 - Use of various RAML features.
 - Performance considerations when designing the API for mobile applicationsl; that is feficient use of the network.
-- Important Note: In its current state, this projects includes the API design using RAML.
+- Sample implementation of the API using Mulesoft Anypoint Studio.
-- Coming Soon: I am working on implementing this RESTful API in Mulesoft with test stubs for the consumer and provider systems.
-The implementation will be added to this project soon.

 This API, in its present state, contains a single resource `/customers`.
 The operations allowed on the `/customers` resource are listed below.
 For more details see [API Documentation](API_DOCUMENTATION.md).